-On December 9, 2020, contemporaneously with the MSLP Loan Agreement (Note 11), the Company and its subsidiaries, Venus USA, Venus Canada, Venus Ltd., and the Madryn Noteholders (as defined below), entered into the Exchange Agreement dated as of December 8, 2020, pursuant to which the Company (i) repaid \$42,500 aggregate principal amount owed under the Madryn Credit Agreement, and (ii) issued, to the Madryn Noteholders, the Notes.
+On December 9, 2020, contemporaneously with the MSLP Loan Agreement (Note 10), the Company and its subsidiaries, Venus USA, Venus Ltd., Venus Concept Canada, Corp. ("Venus Canada"), and the Madryn Noteholders (as defined below), entered into a securities exchange agreement (the "Exchange Agreement") dated as of December 8, 2020, pursuant to which the Company (i) repaid on December 9, 2020, \$42.5 million aggregate principal amount owed under the Madryn Credit Agreement, and (ii) issued, on December 9, 2020, to Madryn Health Partners (Cayman Master), LP and Madryn Health Partners, LP (the "Madryn Noteholders") secured subordinated convertible notes in the aggregate principal amount of \$26.7 million (the "Notes").
 The Madryn Credit Agreement was terminated effective December 9, 2020 upon the funding and closing of the MSLP Loan and the issuance of the Notes.